Today we are going to look at the Synology NAS setup process on DSM 7!

 6. After the folder is created, you will be brought to the folder’s permissions.
 Change the permissions to match what you’d like.
 Your folder is now created!

-3. Data Protection & Monitoring - Ultimate Synology NAS Setup Guide
+2. Data Protection & Monitoring - Synology NAS Setup Guide

 Now that a storage pool, volume, and shared folder are created, we need to change a few settings to protect and monitor our data.

-3.1 How to Setup a Data Scrubbing Schedule
+2.1 How to Setup a Data Scrubbing Schedule on a Synology NAS

 Data scrubbing inspects your volumes and modifies detected inconsistencies.
 In simple terms, this protects your NAS against bit-rot.
 There isn’t a specific schedule that’s mandatory, but it’s a good idea to run it at minimum, bi-annually.

-1. Open Storage Manager, select Storage Pool, then Data Scrubbing.
+1. Open Storage Manager, select Storage Pool, then Schedule Data Scrubbing.
 Then select Set Schedule.

-2. Select Enable Data Scrubbing schedule, select a Frequency and Start Date.
+2. Select Enable Data Scrubbing schedule, then select the Storage Pool, select a Frequency and Save.

 The easiest way to think of snapshots is that they “freeze” your files in time and allow you to recover those files later if necessary.
 Every time a snapshot is created, a “restore” point is created, which allows you to recover files/folders from a point in time.
 The best part about this is that the snapshots themselves take up very little space and give you tons of flexibility!